slra/slra/README.txt

 A standard help for the function is also available by typing: help slra			--- in MATLAB/Octave
   ?slra				--- in R
+Directories "test_m" and "test_r" contain demo files for MATLAB/Octave and R.

 If you use the package in your research, please cite the following reference: